 Ideally, a tampon should last about 4-6 hours.
 If you remove a tampon after 6 hours and it still has a lot of “white” showing or it’s uncomfortable because it feels dry, you should go down a size.
 If you fill or overflow a tampon in less than 4 hours, go up a size.

 Sometimes it’s hard to know when it’s time to remove your tampon and you obviously want to remove your tampon before it leaks.
-Tampax tampons have a LeakGuardTM Braid to help stop leaks before they happen, If you get to 8 hours and there’s no leak, it’s time to take the tampon out whether it’s full or not - that’s just healthy hygiene.
+Tampax tampons have a LeakGuardTM Braid to help stop leaks before they happen.
+If you get to 8 hours and there’s no leak, it’s time to take the tampon out whether it’s full or not - that’s just healthy hygiene.

-A lot of people live with heavy periods and never even realize their flow isn’t normal.
+A lot of us live with heavy periods and never even realize their flow isn’t normal.
 A heavy flow isn’t just a “nuisance” it can lead to medical problems or can be a sign of a medical problem.
 The medical diagnosis for heavy periods is menorrhagia.

 If you lose too much blood with each cycle, your body can’t make new blood cells fast enough to keep up, and you develop a condition called anemia (which is a low blood count).
 Anemia not only makes you feel horrible (headaches, dizziness, and fatigue), but it also affects your brain function - so obviously you would want to get that treated.